 Often, the gender pay gap is confused with unequal pay, though this is a different measurement.
 Unequal pay is when one gender is paid less than the other for the same work.
 Unlike the gender pay gap, which measures the difference in earnings at the company level, unequal pay is calculated by comparing the pay of employees on a case-by-case basis.

-Here we look at our gender pay gap one year on from initial reporting, and discuss any significant changes.
+Here we look at our gender pay gap for 2019 and discuss any significant changes.